dliang2000/MockAbstraction/README.md

 the instructions in the comment at the top of `doop_all.sh`.
 This script puts results in the `results/` directory of your MockAbstraction tree.

+As always, there are scripts for running one benchmark at a time.
+You can figure those out.

 ### Mutated Field Analysis:

 Our paper describes a preliminary analysis to detect field mutations.